xce223451/LanMessenger/README.md

 # LAN Messenger

-Space Shooty is a remake of the classic Asteroids game.
-Space Shooty was created using the following:
+An application that allows user to transmit text messages to anyone connect to the server via a local area network.
+LAN Messenger was created using the following:

   - Programming Langauge: Java
   - Frameworks: JavaFX & Kryonet